 Finally, they must be empowered to help the customer.
 According to HBR, “Employees at every level need to understand the customer service strategy.
 They also need simple problem-solving frameworks that are used throughout the organization to promote cross-hierarchical dialogue.”

 5) Use Automation to Deliver Great Customer Experiences

 Customer service automation can truly transform your support game.
 And many companies can avoid human errors by allowing automation to facilitate great customer experiences.

-In its simplest form, automation can do things like gather data, send tracking numbers, and manage email sequences.
+Automation can do things like gather data, send tracking numbers, and manage email sequences in their simplest form.
 Consumers have grown used to that by now.
 It’s time to level up.

 Consider automation to push NPS outreach to detractors.
 That automated survey that you send at the end of your trial period?
 Why not push that automation one step further and give detractors prioritized service so they can experience a smoother customer service experience.

 Data is your friend here.
-Customer service data helps you identify who is happy, willing to leave reviews or even forecast future customer actions.
+Customer experience marketing helps you identify who is happy, willing to leave reviews or even forecast future customer actions.
 Use this data to help the right people at the right time.